 Many people write about dealing with complexity.
 Most get it wrong and say you can “simplify away complexity.”
 I hope it is clear that this is almost impossible by the very nature of a complex system.

-Others write fluently and provide insight and new ways of looking at things but offer little in the form of practical suggestions.
-Saying that people should do this or that or need to change does little to help.
+Others write fluently and provide insight and new ways of looking at things, but offer little in the form of practical suggestions.
+Saying that people should do this or that, or that they need to change, does little to help.

 We need new practical responses.